foundersandcoders/coursebook/src/course/syllabus/tfb/week 10/content.md

 ![Rainbow chart](/assets/images/image-1.png)
 _It should look like this_

-# Product Refinement
+# Product Refinement (120 minutes)

 ## What will we be doing in this session?

-In this session you will spend 90 minutes refining your figma prototypes using the usability testing from the last week.
+In this session you will refine your figma prototypes using the usability testing from this morning.

 - **Remember** you do not have to take on-board all the feedback that you got.